iamprincesly/firestore-php/README.md

 use MrShan0\PHPFirestore\FirestoreClient;

-$firestoreClient = new FirestoreClient('project-id', 'AIzaxxxxx-MY-API-KEYxxxxxxxxxxxxxxxxxxxxxxx', [
+$firestoreClient = new FirestoreClient('my-project-id', 'MY-API-KEY-xxxxxxxxxxxxxxxxxxxxxxx', [
     'database' => '(default)',
 ]);
 ```
-Note: You shouldn't need to change the  `'database' => '(default)'` line.
+Note: You likely won't need to change the  `'database' => '(default)'` line.

 #### Adding a document